yongxinlyu/yongxinlyu.github.io/_posts/2025-01-21-Seaborn-cheatsheet.md

 ### How does it work?

-At the core of Seaborn’s object-oriented interface is the so.Plot object.
-As Seaborn’s creator described, the Plot function forms the foundation of the interface, supported by four key components:
+At the core of Seaborn’s object-oriented interface is the `so.Plot` object.
+As [Seaborn’s creator described](https://www.youtube.com/watch?v=JE2C1MhZO6E&list=LL&index=1), the Plot function forms the foundation of the interface, supported by four key components:

-- Mark: Defines how data points are represented (e.g., dots, bars).
+- `Mark`: Defines how data points are represented (e.g., dots, bars).

-- Stat: Applies statistical transformations to the data.
+- `Stat`: Applies statistical transformations to the data.

-- Scale: Adjusts visual aspects like color and size.
+- `Scale`: Adjusts visual aspects like color and size.

-- Move: Modifies positional elements, such as jittering points.
+- `Move`: Modifies positional elements, such as jittering points.

 <div class="row mt-3">